Porter Hall 223-C

 Coty’s work focuses on the experimental studies and computational representations of the cognitive processes involved in decisions from experience in dynamic environments.
-She is a Fellow of the Human Factors and Ergonomics Society and member of the Governing Board of the Cognitive Science Society.
-She is part of Editorial Boards of various prestigious journals including: Cognitive Science Journal, Decision, the Journal of Experimental Psychology-General, the Journal of Behavioral Decision Making, the Human Factors Journal, and the System Dynamics Review.
-Coty has published hundreds of papers in journals and peer-reviewed proceedings involving a diverse set of fields deriving from her contributions to Cognitive Science.
-Her work includes the development of a theory of decisions from experience called Instance-Based Learning Theory (IBLT), from which many computational models have emerged in areas as diverse as: cybersecurity, network science, human-machine teaming, and others.
-She has been Principal or Co-Investigator on a wide range of multi-million and multi-year collaborative efforts with government and industry, including current efforts on Collaborative Research Alliances; Multi-University Research Initiative grants from the Army Research Laboratories and Army Research Office; and large collaborative projects with the Defense Advanced Research Projects Agency (DARPA).
-She has mentored more than 30 post-doctoral fellows and doctoral students, many of whom have pursued successful careers in academia, government, and industry.
+She is widely published across many fields deriving from her contributions to Cognitive Science.
+Her work includes the development of a theory of decisions from experience called Instance-Based Learning Theory (IBLT, from which many computational models have emerged in areas as diverse as: cybersecurity, network science, human-machine teaming, and others.
+She has been Principal or Co-Investigator on a wide range of multi-million and multi-year collaborative efforts with government and industry, including current efforts on Collaborative Research Alliances (CRA) and Multi-University Research Initiative grants from the Army Research Laboratories (ARL) and Army Research Office (ARO) and large collaborative projects with the Defense Advanced Research Projects Agency (DARPA).
+She has mentored more than 50 post-doctoral fellows and doctoral students, many of whom have pursued successful careers in academia, government, and industry.